Polkadot-Blockchain-Academy/pba-book/content/economics/basics/slides.md

 #### _(or: why bother trading at all?)_

-> It is the maxim of every prudent master of a family, never to attempt to make at home what it will cost him more to make than to buy.<br/>-- Adam Smith, 1776 --
+> It is the maxim of every prudent master of a family, never to attempt to make at home what it will cost him more to make than to buy.<br />-- Adam Smith, 1776 --

 Notes: